ewallace/protocols/RNAtagseq.md

     - Pipette out and discard clear solution
     - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
     - Repeat 80% EtOH wash, and let air dry for 3min, remove from magnet.
-    - Add 5 uL RNase/DNase free water to beads -- _KEEP BEADS AND TUBES, do not transfer_
+    - Add 5 uL RNase/DNase free water to beads -- _KEEP BEADS AND TUBES, do not transfer, do not pause_

-10. Ligate 3’ Universal Adaptor: Second Ligation (ssDNA/ssDNA) with beads
+11. Ligate 3’ Universal Adaptor: Second Ligation (ssDNA/ssDNA) with beads
 	NOTE: 3Tr3 adaptor: 5’-/5Phos/AGA TCG GAA GAG CAC ACG TCT G-/3SpC3/ 3’, 55% GC, 22bp, 5’-Phos and 3’-C3 spacer (or ddC, or dye).
 Make 40 uM stock.

     - Add 2 uL (80 pmoles) of 3Tr3 adaptor to cDNA
     - Heat at 75°C for 3 min; Place on cold block on ice
-    - Make ligation reaction master mix (can be prepared ahead of time, on ice):
+    - Make ligation reaction master mix (can be prepared ahead of time, at RT):
     - 2nd Ligation Master Mix:
         - Mix in order